selloween/docker-multi-wordpress/README.md

 DB_CONTAINER=db-container
 WP_CONTAINER=wp-container
 COMPOSER_CONTAINER=composer-container
+THEME_NAME=my-awesome-theme
+PLUGIN_NAME=my-awesome-plguin
 ```

 ## Composer

-Add plugins and/or theme dependencies in the composer.json file.
+Add plugins and/or theme dependencies in the ``config/composer/composer.json`` file.
-They will be installed by the composer container on "docker-compose up --build"
+They will be installed by the composer container on ``docker-compose up --build``

-I've added "YOAST" and WP Supercache" plugins using the WordPress Packagist repository as example.
+I've added some common plugins and the "WordPress Packagist" repository as an example.
 You can find more plugins here: https://wpackagist.org/

 ## Theme/Plugin location

 Place your theme/plugin files in the theme/plugin folder.
-The corresponding theme/plugin folder in the container will be renamed to the name you specified in the .env file.
+The corresponding theme/plugin folder in the container will be renamed to the name you specified in ``.env`` file.

 ## Additonal configuration